Accomplished, determined, courageous and enterprising.

 3 important rules shall be kept in mind while writing your key skills section:

 What: Go easy on soft skills like communication and presentation.
-Soft skills are assumed to be there and the recruiter is looking for a more job-relevant skill like strategy formulation, etc. Soft skills are judged more at the time of face to face interview.
+Soft skills are assumed to be there and the recruiter is looking for a more job-relevant skill like strategy formulation, campaign management, team leadership, etc. Soft skills are judged more at the time of face to face interview.
 But before you go there, they will judge you strictly on the job-relevant skills and technical skills.

 How: Write small phrases like "Strategic Planning & Execution".
 This holds true because it would be easy for the recruiter to read small phrases rather than long sentences.
-Also, small phrases will help you clear the machine recruiter that is, ATS (More on this below).
+Also, small phrases will help you clear the ATS rounds of screening.

 Let us see some examples of key skills in a marketing head resume:

 |PR & Sales Promotion||Consumer Insights||Market Research|

 |Media Planning & Buying||Training & Mentoring||Event Management|

 Get ready to land some fantastic interviews using the skills mentioned above.
 All these skills are relevant for a Marketing Head job profile.

 Rest, the skills shall be modified according to the job description mentioned.